 The Oxford Institute is a not-for-profit organization founded by academics and alumni from Oxford University.
 We are accredited by the British Accreditation Council as a further education and short-course provider.
-The Oxford Institute has been a leading institution that organises summer programmes in Oxford, London and China.
+The Oxford Institute has been a leading institution that organises summer programmes in Oxford and London.
 All of our programmes are conducted by world-renowned academics associated with the University of Oxford and provide a unique experience to our students to broaden their horizons and experience by studying at a world-leading centre of education.

 Students are also facilitated in using their daily unstructured time to explore and pursue activities that align with their interests.
-The programme is very intimate - limited to 50-80 students per batch - and therefore highly personalised.
+The programmes are very intimate - limited to 50-80 students per batch - and therefore highly personalised.
 All courses are taught in tutorials - the unique Oxford teaching method of intensive daily sessions between 1-3 students per tutor.
 The subject and pace of tutorials are shaped by the interests and needs of the student.
 There are no fixed lesson plans and no topic is out of bounds.

 Both Oxford town and the University of Oxford has a symbiotic relationship and together this creates a unique social and academic environment that must be experienced by all promising young luminaries, aspiring for greater things in life.
 Here we shall present some glimpses from life at the University of Oxford.